 Meetings of the municipal council may generally be classified as regular, adjourned, and special meetings.
 First, there is the regular meeting, the time and place of which is established by the council when it organizes.
-The council shall determine the time and place of holding its regular meetings, which at all times shall be open to the public.
+The council shall determine the time and place for its regular meetings, which at all times shall be open to the public.
 Section 11-43-49, Code of Alabama 1975.
 The council must hold at least two regular meetings each month.
-Towns (municipalities of less than 2,000 inhabitants) are only required to meet once per month but the town council can adopt an ordinance to require two or more meetings per month.
+Towns (municipalities of less than 2,000 inhabitants) are only required to meet once per month, but the town council can adopt an ordinance to require two or more meetings per month.
 Section 11-43-50, Code of Alabama 1975.

 Second, there is the special meeting.
 The presiding officer of the council (the mayor in cities of less than 12,000 inhabitants) shall call special meetings whenever in his or her opinion the public interest requires it.
 Also, whenever two councilmembers or the mayor request, in writing, a special meeting, the presiding officer has the duty to make the call.
 If the presiding officer fails or refuses to call such a meeting when requested, the two councilmembers making the request or the mayor have the right to call such a meeting.
-Section 11-43-50, Code of Alabama 1975.
-When a city council specifically requests that a special meeting be held on a specific date and at a specific time, Section 11-43-50, Code of Alabama 1975, requires the mayor to call for the meeting on the date and time requested by the council.
-AGO 2003-237.
+Section 11-43-50, Code of Alabama 1975; See also AGO 2003-237.